top of page

 'd

-Shortly after Michal posted the doctored screenshot on LinkedIn, another LinkedIn member, whom I didn't know, sent me a message.
-That member told me that the altered email Michal crafted had also been shared on a Reddit subgroup called "LinkedIn Lunatics" by a user who went by the moniker 'Bob McGiggity.'
-I was grateful to be alerted to this.
+Shortly after Michal posted the doctored screenshot on LinkedIn, an AIOH member, whom I didn't know, sent me a message via LI.
+That member - let's call him B - told me that the altered email Michal crafted had also been shared on a Reddit subgroup called "LinkedIn Lunatics" by a user who went by the moniker 'Bob McGiggity.'

 Someone - in this case 'Bob McGiggity' - taking a cropped screenshot of Michal's falsified email and posting it on an international Reddit group called "LinkedIn Lunatics" demonstrates the damage false, defamatory content can cause and how far-reaching its impact can be.